Rajshah05/Face_Detection_Viola_Jones/README.md

 Run (for detection): Can use already trained cascade for detection purpose
 1. Run "FaceDetection.py" followed by a space and <..relative directory to the images to be detected>.

+# Please refer "Report.pdf" for implementation and project details